-Today you will put together everything you learned and think of their skeletal structure, their senses, and of how they grow by illustrating five stages of life.
+Today you will put together everything you learned and think of the role of the skeletal structure, senses, and of how you grow by illustrating five stages of life.

 Suggested Duration Activity and Description 25 minutes The first stage is a baby at birth.
 Draw yourself as a baby or a baby they are familiar with (siblings, cousins etc.) and describe the movements and senses.
 Check one of your baby pictures for reference.
-Describe what you are able to do back then with reference to limbs Were you able to walk with your legs and hold things with your hands?
+Describe what you are able to do back then with reference to limbs.
+Were you able to walk with your legs and hold things with your hands?
 Did your body have the same range of motion and flexibility?

-• Describe your senses as a baby.
+Describe your senses as a baby.
 Did you know that babies are not born with the same eyesight as we have now - they are unable to see all colors or see things that are at a distance?
 Given the eyesight of babies, how do you think they are able to recognize their mother and find a source of milk?
-Did you know that babies can recognize their mother's voice from when they were in the womb?
+Did you know that babies can recognize their mother's voice?
 15 minutes Now draw an image of themselves at their current age at the childhood phase.
 Describe your flexibility now and range of motion with relation to the limbs.
 Also describe the senses.
 20 minutes Draw an image of your parents or another adult in your family at adulthood.
 How different do they look and what physical changes do you observe?
 Describe their flexibility and range of motion with relation to the limbs.
-Also describe their senses e.g. are they beginning to need spectacles etc.?
+Also describe their senses e.g. are they beginning to need reading glasses or spectacles etc.?
 Also describe any chronic health issues that are beginning to appear at adulthood.
 15 minutes Draw an image of an older person such as grandmother or grandfather in their home.
-Mark the age range of this family member Describe the strength and flexibility of their limbs.
+Record the age or age range of this family member Describe the strength and flexibility of their limbs.
 Will they be able to do the same yoga asana's the same way?
 Why not?
 Do they have issues with any of their joints and pains?
 Why do you think that is?
 Now do a sensory check on your grandparent, are all their senses as sharp as yours are?
 Why do you think this is?
-5 minutes Write a short summary of how you think your body changes as you grow through the four stages as your bodies change and age as they grow.